+INTERNET

+Vote Your Proxy on the

+Internet: Go to

+www.AALvote.com/VHI

+Have your proxy card

+TELEPHONE

+Vote Your Proxy by Phone:

+Call 1 (866) 804-9616

+Use any touch-tone telephone to vote your proxy.
-INTERNET TELEPHONE MAIL Vote Your Proxy on the Vote Your Proxy by Phone: Vote Your Proxy by Mail: Internet: Go to Call 1 (866) 804-9616 Mark, sign, and date your proxy www.AALvote.com/VHI Use any touch-tone telephone to vote your card, then detach it, and return it in Have your proxy card proxy. the postage-paid envelope provided.

-available when you access the above website.
+MAIL Vote Your Proxy by Mail:

+Mark, sign, and date your proxy card, then detach it, and return it in available when you access the above website.
 Follow the prompts to vote your shares.

+Have your proxy card available when you call.
+Follow the voting instructions to vote your shares.